March 19 – April 14, 2018

 Established initially in 1790 with only a log cabin, the area was previously the site of ancient Native American farmers, and later, was privy to many brutal civil war battles, some specifically took place on this land.
 The region has also been indelibly influenced by the French and Indian War, the marked effects of which are apparent to this day.
 We also hear about the influence the Spanish had on the region, along with England’s cotton industry, and the invention of the cotton gin.
 We are introduced to the inaugural log cabin and are then guided through 19 other historical buildings, all over 100 years old, including a church, cooking cabins, a sugarcane mill, a slave house and quarters, and the overseer’s cottage.
 The tour’s piece de resistance is the display of an integrally maintained, but retired, 1884 Munger cotton gin.
 Fittingly, we are later introduced to the harvesting methods and technology currently being used at the plant today.
 It is said that the technology is so comprehensively computerized and electronically run, it is considered a true technological marvel.

 Evident in the leisurely transforming surroundings, our departure from Vidalia has us leaving the Cypress Bayou country behind in favor of the freshness and grandeur of Alexandria’s piney hill country, found deep in the heart of Louisiana.
 This marked change of scenery is the reason Alexandria is often referred to as “The Crossroads,” as it is where the Louisiana wetlands noticeably give way to its densely populated farmlands.
 In addition to the notable change in the environmental scenery, the city itself boasts its own varied and unique heritage.
-A few things in store for us are a tour of the River Oaks Square Arts Center and the Area Plant Nurseries, along with a dinner and tour of the Lloyd Hall Plantation, complete with a look at his collection of farm tools and classic cars.
+A few things in store for us are a tour of the River Oaks Square Arts Center, lunch and lobby tour at Hotel Bentley, an organic farm tour and visit a crawfish processing plant.

 Our visit to Kent Plantation House, however, is among the highlights of our stay.
 Found along the banks of the Red River deep in the heart of the state, the main house is considered the oldest standing structure in Central Louisiana.
 The site can be found on the National Register of Historic Places, due greatly to its ornate past.
 The plantation’s original owner Pierre Baillio II was granted the land in 1795 from, none other, than King Charles IV of Spain.
 The structure exemplifies French Colonial architecture and illustrates the distinct influence of the French, Spanish, and American cultures on the state and region.
 The buildings open for viewing include the mill house, the slave cabin, carriage house, barn, blacksmith shop, sugar mill, and the cemetery.